ibbydiggy250/ai110-module2show-pawpal-starter/reflection.md

 - What behaviors did you test?
 - Why were these tests important?

+I ran tests that cover ensuring completed actually gets marked, tasks are added to the list, out-of-order tasks become sorted, conflict detection is ensured, making sure an empty schedule does not crash, a task on pet a blocks pet b at the same time, a completed task still blocks a new task at the same time, and with two pets and mixed completion only the completed pets task is returned.

+I decided that these tesrs are the most important because these are the core features that users will be using and working with.
+If these things break, the users experience is ruined, and there are risks of crashing.

 **b.
 Confidence**

 - How confident are you that your scheduler works correctly?
 - What edge cases would you test next if you had more time?

+I am fairly confident that the scheduler will work correctly, roughly a 4/5.
+The core happy path is mostly covered, and they should run under normal scenarios.
+Also multi-pet scenarios are all functional, which handles some edge cases.
+Only reason i am not confident is because overdue tasks aren't really handled, and could cause issues in the system, but it wasn't an issue I experienced at the moment, so I didn't need to test it there.

+Some edge cases I would test if I had more time would be editing a task, testing for overdue tasks, and testing the generate plan function, ensuring its accurate in terms of priority.
 ---

 ## 5. Reflection